 Pet Deposits and Additional Fees: As mentioned earlier some States (MA) do not allow any fees which would include pet deposits

-Deadline for Returning Security Deposit: In some instances there is no statue but on the whole this varies from 14 – 45 days
+Deadline for Returning Security Deposit: In some instances, there is no statute but on the whole, this varies from 14 – 45 days